dostonhamrakulov/Validating-XML-file-against-XSD-document-in-Python-and-Java/SAX_and_DOM_parsers_in _Python/README.md

 # Doston Hamrakulov

-## Validating XML file against XSD file in python or java
+## Working with XML Parsers: SAX and DOM parsers

+There are ready validated XML and XSD files and we will use them to perform parsing operation.

 ### Programming languages and frameworks
 ```[Python, Java]